akarve/bipsea/README.md

 > Just because no one _has_ broken ECDSA
 > doesn't mean no one _will_ break ECDSA.

-"break" refers the the ability to derive a private key from the corresponding public key, a feat believed but not known to be infeasible in polynomial time because it requires the attacker to compute the discrete logarithm of the public key `p = Q*k`, where `Q` is the generator of the `SECP256k1` elliptic curve and `k` is the private key. `SECP256k1` is a cyclic group under addition modulo `n`, the order of the curve.
-We call this the "discrete logarithm" since, the same way `log(a^x) = x` the attacker must reduce the point `Q*k` to `k`.
+"break" means the ability to derive a private key from the corresponding public key, a feat believed but not known to be infeasible in polynomial time because it requires the attacker to compute the discrete logarithm of the public key `p = Q*k`, where `Q` is the generator of the `SECP256k1` elliptic curve and `k` is the private key. `SECP256k1` is a cyclic group under addition modulo `n`, the order of the curve.
+We call computing `k` from `Q*k` the "discrete logarithm" since, the same way `log(a^x) = x` the attacker must reduce the point `Q*k` to `k`.

 ECDSA is not [post-quantum secure](https://blog.cloudflare.com/pq-2024).
-If someone were to creates the elusive quant computer with sufficiently many logical q-bits to run Shor's algorithm on large keys, then suddenly private could be reverse-engineered from public keys.
-As unlikely as a quantum computer may seem, the Chromium team is
+If someone were to build a so-far elusive quantum computer with sufficiently many logical q-bits to run Shor's algorithm to compute the discrete log of an ECDSA private key, ECDSA would be broken.
-[taking no chances](https://blog.chromium.org/2024/05/advancing-our-amazing-bet-on-asymmetric.html)
-and has begun to roll out quantum-resistant changes to SSL.
+As unlikely as a quantum computer may seem, the Chromium team is [taking no chances](https://blog.chromium.org/2024/05/advancing-our-amazing-bet-on-asymmetric.html) and has begun to roll out quantum-resistant changes to SSL.

 # Developer